-- 5.1 Should the appeal be based on the acceptable grounds listed in 4.2, the Academic Appeals process has two stages: - a) Stage 1: Investigation and review by the Academic Review Stage Appeal Panel. - b) Stage 2: A final stage (Senate) appeal panel appointed by the Vice-Chancellor as Chair of Senate (or another nominated member of Senate). - 5.2 The dates for the review stage are provided and published by Assessments and Graduation and are included in the results letters for students after every Programme Assessment Board. - 5.3 Students may initiate the Appeal Process in connection with the following aspects of the academic decisions arising from the results of an assessment: - a) The overall result of a final assessment - b) The result of an assessment, not being a final assessment, where that result: - i.
-Precludes continuation on programme or progression to the next stage of the programme; - ii.
+- 5.1 Should the appeal be based on the acceptable grounds listed in 4.2, the Academic Appeals process has two stages: - a) Stage 1: Investigation and review by a reviewer - b) Stage 2: A final stage (Senate) appeal panel appointed by the Vice-Chancellor as Chair of Senate (or another nominated member of Senate). - 5.2 The dates for the review stage are provided and published by Assessments and Graduation and are included in the results letters for students after every Programme Assessment Board. - 5.3 Students may initiate the Appeal Process in connection with the following aspects of the academic decisions arising from the results of an assessment: - a) The overall result of a final assessment including the classification of the degree or qualification of the award; - b) The result of an assessment, not being a final assessment, where that result: - i.
+Precludes continuation on programme or progression to the next stage of the programme: - ii.
 Requires reassessment or the repeat of an assessment; - iii.
 Leads to directed transfer to a lower level course;

 - iv.
 Prevents progression to the honours degree as distinct from an unclassified degree; - v.
-Precludes progression to the major option of programme, which the student might reasonably have aspired to follow - 5.4 The student must state the grounds on which they wish to appeal (see Section 4.2 above) and must include all necessary supporting evidence and documentation.
-No evidence can be submitted anonymously. - 5.5 The Review Panel includes Executive Deans, Chair and Vice-Chair of the Mitigating Circumstances board and the Academic Registrar. - 5.6 will be a senior member of academic staff (for example Head of Department, Assistant Dean, Dean) who was not the Chair of the specific Programme Assessment Board making the decision in question.
+Precludes progression to the major option of programme, which the student might reasonably have aspired to follow - 5.4 The appellant must state the grounds on which they wish to appeal (see Section 4.2 above) and must include all necessary supporting evidence and documentation.
+No evidence can be submitted anonymously. - 5.5 The Reviewer will be a senior member of academic staff (for example Head of Department, Assistant Dean, Dean) who was not the Chair of the specific Programme Assessment Board making the decision in question.